makersacademy/takeaway-challenge/README.md

 `2.5.0 :005 > order = Order.new(menu.items)
  => #<Order:0x00007f9eb01aeb80 @menu=[{"Margherita"=>8}, {"Roasted Vegetable"=>9}, {"Chorizo"=>12}], @items=[], @total=0>`

-3. Create a new notification object, this program currently uses sms notifications.

-`2.5.0 :006 > notification = SendSMS.new
- => #<SendSMS:0x00007f9eaf4422a8>`

-4. View the items and their prices on the menu using menu.items
+3. View the items and their prices on the menu using menu.items

-5. You can then select the item that you want, one at a time.
+4. You can then select the item that you want, one at a time.

 `2.5.0 :008 > order.choose("Chorizo")
 => ["Chorizo"]`